JamieBort/Learning-Directory/JavaScript/Libraries/React/RoadToReact/README.md

 * hacker-stories01/ - First pass at this course.
 Worked up through the 'Inline Handler' section.

-* hacker-stories02/ - Going back over it to learn it better (not done yet.)
+* hacker-stories02/ - Going back over it to learn it better.

 ### Files